 The Transferor Amount is equal to, for any month, the Pool Balance for that month minus the aggregate Nominal Liquidation Amount of all series, classes and tranches of notes as of the close of business as of the last day of that month.
 The Transferor Amount will fluctuate due to changes in the amount of principal receivables included in the issuing entity, the aggregate Nominal Liquidation Amount of all notes and the amount, if any, on deposit in the excess funding account.
 The Transferor Amount will generally increase if there are reductions in the Nominal Liquidation Amount of a series, class or tranche of notes due to payments of principal on that series, class or tranche or a deposit to the principal funding account or applicable principal funding subaccount with respect to that series, class or tranche without a corresponding increase in the Nominal Liquidation Amount of series, classes or tranches of notes.
 The Transferor Amount will generally decrease as a result of the issuance of a new series, class or tranche of notes, assuming that there is not a corresponding increase in the principal amount of the assets included in the issuing entity.
-The Transferor Amount does not provide credit enhancement to any series, class or tranche of notes that may be issued by the issuing entity.
-The Transferor Amount disclosed in the most recent monthly report on Form 10-D, filed on August 15, 2023, was approximately \$6.47 billion.
+The Transferor Amount does not provide credit enhancement to the notes and will not provide credit enhancement to any series, class or tranche of notes that may be issued by the issuing entity.
+The Transferor Amount disclosed in the most recent monthly report on Form 10-D, filed on January 16, 2024, was approximately \$4.8 billion.